microsoft/live-share/README.md

 </tr></table>

 # Project Cascade Documentation & Feedback
-Project Cascade is a code name for a collection of developer services that we are investigating intended to enable developers to achieve greater confidence at speed.
-The inital focus is on Node.js and ASP.NET/ASP.NET Core based web applications and services.
-[Learn more and enroll now!](https://project-cascade.visualstudio.com)
+Project Cascade is a code name for a collection of experimental developer services intended to enable developers to achieve greater confidence at speed.
+The inital focus is on Node.js and ASP.NET/ASP.NET Core based web applications and services with more coming in the future. _Interested in other languages or platforms?
+[Let us know!](https://github.com/Microsoft/project-cascade/issues/12)_

 ## Collaborative Coding
 _Real-time collaborative development, using your own tools_